-We do not consider a telephone call, email or conversation as an application.
+We do not consider a telephone call, email, or conversation as an application.
 Students are only 'applied' when all documentation is completed on Open Apply.

-STEP 2 : INTRODUCTORY MEETING - WHEN POSSIBLE
+STEP 2: INTRODUCTORY MEETING - WHEN POSSIBLE

 It is our pleasure to welcome you to our school.
 Sometimes this is not possible, for example, if you reside abroad.
-When families are unable to visit us at the application stage we would like to propose a Skype meeting.
+When families are unable to visit us at the application stage we would like to propose an online meeting.
 We appreciate this 'virtual' acquaintance and the opportunity to discuss your family's needs individually.
 We are contactable by phone: +31 23 303 59 24 or by email: info@optimist-international-school.nl.

 At this time a registration invoice of €200 will be generated and this will be sent to the primary parents' email.
 We consider the following points when a new student applies to join our school:

-- the academic suitability of the student aligned with our pedagogical philosophy - a positive review/feedback from the previous school (where applicable) - the parent, student, school partnership
+- the academic suitability of the student aligned with our pedagogical philosophy - a positive review/feedback from the previous school (where applicable) - the parent, student, school partnership to understand the nature of your relocation, your family's expectations and plans about the future.

 During the intake conversation we will tell you more about our school and offer a tour.
-We also discuss the information you have provided, try to understand the nature of your relocation, your family's expectations and plans about the future.
+We also discuss the information you have provided, try